shaing04/introduction-to-github-emmanuel-o-susana-h/README.md

 # Introduction to Git and GitHub
-Learned how to utitlize git/gihub
+Learned how to utilize git/gihub

 ## Introduction